Michelle Zauner: 2024: South Korea

 Around January 2024, she began studying Korean at Sogang University's Korean Language Education Center in Seoul.
 That June, she gave a talk at the Seoul International Book Fair and performed at the Asian Pop Festival in Incheon with Min-hwi Lee and Lang Lee.
-She also said she was working on the new book, which will reflect on her study and what it's like to be "a 35-year-old Grammy nominee among a bunch of students much younger than me."
 In August, she said she was writing and recording music for a fourth Japanese Breakfast album that would feature "gloomy topics" and more of her guitar work.

 The album, For Melancholy Brunettes (& sad women), was recorded at Sound City Studios in Los Angeles, produced by Blake Mills, and was released by Dead Oceans on March 21, 2025.

 In January 2025, Zauner announced that the Crying in H Mart film was "on pause", saying: "There were issues with the Hollywood strikes, and the director stepped away from the project.
 I spent a year working on the screenplay, which was a tough but rewarding process.
 I still have faith it will get made someday, but it's not happening anytime soon.
 Right now, I'm focusing on other creative projects, so the film will have to wait."

+Zauner authored a memoir on her time in South Korea, titled Thank You For Your Suffering, which is scheduled to release on April 27th, 2027.